mmehr1988/psychic-pancake/README.md

 - -letters
 - -digit

-To achieve this, we will have to take advantage of the [Grouping Constructs](#33-grouping-constructs) and [The OR Operator](#36-the-or-operator).
+To achieve this, we will have to take advantage of the [3.3 Grouping Constructs](#33-grouping-constructs) and [3.6 The OR Operator](#36-the-or-operator).
 As a reminder, to write the OR logical we will need to use the vertical line symbol "|".

 Step #1: Create The Group Construct For OR Logic